unalterable/ev-test/readme.md

 # EValue Full-stack Technical Test

 This test is designed to help us understand how you would tackle common front-end and back-end problem.
-Fork this repo and use the scaffold to build a mini full-stack application with the following requirements:
+Fork this mono-repo and use the scaffold to build a mini full-stack application with the following requirements:

 ## Back-end Requirements

 Develop a simple rest or graphql api using NodeJS to fetch and create clients.
 The client model should simply store the name, email, createdDate & company fields.
 It's up to you how you decide to store the data on the back-end.
 The data storage should be persitent and scaleable.

 ## Front-end Requirements